amhome/Fibonacci-Grid/README.md

 ## Getting started

 Run `npm i` to install all the dependencies.
-Then, follow the instructions inside [Development server](#development-server).
+Then, follow the instructions inside the [Development server](#development-server).

 ## Development server